mo7sen/mo7sen.github.io/content/posts/projects/evol/modules/scripting.md

 Script->addToEntity(player, playerScript);
 ```

-Having extensible script callbacks and the ability to attach scripts entities
-is an important thing but now we have no way of exposing module-specific
+Then came the problem of exposing C structs and functions in a not-too-verbose
+way and making this operation happen per module at runtime.
+Luckily, we found
+orangeduck's [LuaAutoC](https://github.com/orangeduck/LuaAutoC) which did just
+that; it allowed the quick and automatic exposure of functions and structs from
+C to Lua with minimum friction.
+Unfortunately, to make the API less verbose,
+most of the library's API was preprocessor-based and wouldn't work across DLL
+boundaries.
+To fix that, we made a [fork](https://github.com/evol3d/luaautoc)
+in which we made major API changes to allow this functionality to work using
-functions to those scripts; which is why the `ScriptInterface` namespace was
+only functions and thus be able to use from all the modules.
+This was then
-created.
+exposed through the `ScriptInterface` namespace which is in the scripting
+module.
 This namespace’s main purpose was to allow modules to register
 whatever they want to expose to modules, like: types, functions, structs, ..etc.
 The `ScriptInterface` consisted of the following operations: